 The Gathering Table restaurant may need to close on select evenings because of private events such as reunions and wedding receptions.
 We apologize for any inconvenience.

-Toasted Panettone with Buckwheat Honey Ice Cream
+Duo of Cherry Sorbet and Buckwheat Honey Ice Cream

 Food for Thought Dinners at the Wallace House

-Food for Thought," that combines locally-sourced dining with conversation about food.
-A local expert will be on hand each Thursday evening from 5:30 to 8 pm at the Wallace House to discuss the week’s theme.
+Food for Thought combines locally-sourced dining with conversation about food.
+A local expert will be on hand nearly every Thursday evening from 5:30 to 8 pm at the Wallace House to discuss the week’s theme.
 Diners will order from a changing menu of appetizers, entrees, and desserts created from local ingredients, including fruits and vegetables grown at the Country Life Center.

 Reservations are encouraged, as seating is limited.
 Call 515-243-7063 or email email@example.com.
 Food for Thought dinners are sponsored in part by the Neighborhood Investment Corporation.